 Marmot Ultra Elite 20

-Synthetic bags sometimes get a bad reputation for being heavy and harder to compress, but this Marmot model seems to transcend those limitations effortlessly.
+Synthetic bags sometimes get a bad reputation for being heavy and harder to compress, but the Marmot Ultra Elite 20 seems to transcend those limitations effortlessly.
 More than a few users get fooled into thinking this is a down-insulated sleeping bag.
 The HL-ElixR Micro insulation provides warmth even when other models would leave you in the cold, including when there’s moisture on the surface of the bag.
 This sleeping bag features a handy stash pocket on the inside, which you can use to store a bottle of warm water and further increase the heat levels if you need to.

 Despite being a formidable piece of work, the fact that this bag is synthetic does wonders in reducing the normally steep price point some other high-end bags sport.